-3.1.5 Competence or proficiency in foreign theological languages.
+3.1.5 Competence or proficiency in research languages other than English.
 3.1.5.1 Competence and proficiency defined.
 Competence in a language is the ability to read correctly theological texts of moderate difficulty in that language with the use of a dictionary.
 It is the level of skill normally acquired by the satisfactory completion of two semester courses in the language at university level.
 Proficiency is a level of skill normally acquired after four semester courses in the language at university level.